 So why do we—hey, I’m guilty of it, too—treat them as an afterthought?

 Perhaps it’s because, by the time we’ve spent an hour or two (or more) writing a post, we’re ready to be done with it.
-But also: it’s hard!

 Writing a great headline is an exercise in concision, creativity and brevity, three of the toughest elements of strong writing.

 Don’t despair, though.
-Here are ten ways to craft a hooky headline (or caption or subject line) that will get looks and clicks and read-throughs without being salesy or slimy.
+Here are ten ways to craft a hooky headline (or caption or subject line) that will get looks and clicks, and read-throughs without being salesy or slimy.
 (Don’t worry, you only need to pick one!).

 1. Inform

-And yet, in a smackdown between being clear and being clever or cute, clarity wins.
+In a smackdown between being clear and being clever or cute, clarity wins.

-So if you’re struggling to write something witty or wise—if you’ve gotten yourself so twisted up in double entendres that you’ve lost the plot of what you’re trying to say—stop fighting.
+If you’re struggling to write something witty or wise—if you’ve gotten yourself so twisted up in double entendres that you’ve lost the plot of what you’re trying to say—stop fighting.
 Go back to basics.

 Write a classic news headline with just the facts, ma’am.
 In one sentence, describe what your piece is about.
 If someone remembered nothing else, what is essential?
-Now write that headline in 7 words or less.
+Now write that headline in 13 words or less.
 Use facts and stats—no bloated cliches, just lean, direct prose that’s as short and as specific as possible.

 A recent series from the New York Times is titled “What We Spent in a Month.”